 “More than ever, we need to revive ritual and ceremony as the spiritual fuel we need to energize and put more life back into our schools.
 Learning is fostered in large part by strong traditions, frequent ritual, and poignant ceremonies to reinvigorate cultural cohesion and focus.” —Shaping School Culture by Terrence E. Deal and Kent D. Peterson.

-Traditions are significant events that have a special history and meaning and that occur year in and year out.
-Traditions are a part of the history; they reinvigorate the culture and symbolize it to insiders and outsiders alike.
+Traditions are significant events that occur year in and year out that have a special history and meaning.
+Traditions are a part of history; they reinvigorate the culture and symbolize it to insiders and outsiders alike.
 They take on the mantle of history, carrying meaning on their shoulders.
-When people have traditions that they value and appreciate it gives them a foundation to weather challenges, difficulties, and change.
-We, as humans, share a deep need for ritual and connection, especially at great times of change.
+When people have traditions that they value and appreciate, it gives them a foundation to weather challenges, difficulties, and change.
+We, as humans, share a deep need for ritual and connection, especially at times of great change.
 Traditions and ceremonies help us embrace the stages of our lives in a positive and exciting way, recognizing and witnessing our new identities.

 A very basic need of children – and, indeed, even adults – is a sense of belonging.
-Doing things as a school that are unique to our community, builds this sense in children.
-Children need the sense of security that no matter what issues they have to confront in the world, they have a community to which to turn.
+Doing things as a school that are unique to our community builds this sense in children.
+Children need the sense of security that no matter what issues they have to confront in the world, they belong to a stable community.

 With the New Year comes a gradual transition of winter to spring.
-The garden is blooming, and ushers in our SPRING FESTIVAL.
-A feast of color and music, celebrated with traditional and culturally historic dances around a maypole, the day proceeds with fresh food, and games in a delightful country faire atmosphere.
+The garden is blooming and ushers in our SPRING FESTIVAL.
+A feast of color and music celebrated with traditional and culturally historic dances around a maypole, the day proceeds with fresh food and games in a delightful country fair atmosphere.

-GRANDPARENTS DAY is celebrated in the fall to honor our students’ extended families and other important individuals in their lives.
-By inviting them to participate in a typical school day, a wider and closer community is fostered, and a deeper connection is established between them and their grandchildren.
+GRANDPARENT’S DAY is celebrated in the fall to honor our students’ extended families and other important individuals in their lives.
+By inviting them to participate in a typical school day, a wider and closer community is fostered and a deeper connection is established between grandparents and their grandchildren.